Previous Speaking Engagements

 Theme: Breaking Chains Building Bonds

-We assessed how they view themselves and discussed how powerful our words and thoughts are.
+We assessed how they we ourselves and discussed how powerful our words and thoughts are.
 The language we use with others can build relationships or create conflict and the thoughts we have about ourselves and words we use to say who we are can hold us back or inspire us to live up to our potential.
 We worked on strategies to be mindful of our thoughts so we may create a habit of controlling them in an uplifting direction.
 This activity concluded with everyone affirming their power, strength, good heart, intelligence and overall greatness.

 The participants were given a forgiveness exercise to perform.
 The purpose for this project is not to excuse events that develop our harmful beliefs of our image, worth and potential but to stop holding onto the anger and hurt from those unfortunate incidents where we stay connected to that moment leaving the wound present and open.
 When we forgive people and ourselves that allows us to release that toxic connection in order to heal and no longer be controlled by the pain so our minds can be free and we can make conscious choices to build ourselves and our lives up.